Fernandes signing shows Man Utd are moving in right direction, says Woodward | Goal.com

 Fernandes, 25, was the only new arrival in the winter transfer window and has had a positive impact at Old Trafford.

-The former Sporting star set up a goal in their 2-0 win at Chelsea before he scored and assisted in their home victory against Watford on Sunday, helping Ole Gunnar Solskjaer’s team maintain their six-game winning streak.
+The former Sporting star set up a goal in their 2-0 win at Chelsea before he scored and assisted in their home victory against Watford on Sunday, helping Ole Gunnar Solskjaer’s team maintain their six-game unbeaten run.

 And executive vice-chairman Woodward believes Fernandes is proof the club is making the right decisions in the transfer market, while he hopes the youth academy can help get them back on top.